Skip to main content

 4 mentions Positive Neutral Negative

-Grinding in the game is often perceived as tedious, particularly due to excessive navigation in the note system and repetitive maze sections.
-While the game provides helpful indicators to ease the process of completing entries, the pursuit of 100% completion can still feel time-consuming and monotonous.
-Overall, the grind feels lengthy and somewhat burdensome despite its role in enhancing the game's stakes.
+Grinding in the game is often seen as tedious, particularly due to excessive navigation through the note system and maze sections.
+While the game offers helpful indicators to ease completion, the repetitive tasks and detailed searches can feel monotonous during extended play.

 • “Only critique I had was it's a bit short and the maze section tedious.”